 Obviously every case is very different and each case should be assessed and treated by a qualified professional.
-However, there are certain repeated mistakes people make and certain common factors that we discuss below which can help prevent and aid recovery from RSI conditions.
+However, there are certain repeated mistakes people make and certain common factors that we discuss below which can help prevent shoulder RSI , wrist RSI and elbow RSI.

 One very common contributing factor is stiffness and tightness in and around the neck.
 This can cause an increase in tension on the main trunk nerve from which the others originate.
 This is known as the brachial plexus.
 Other than the neck anything in the clavipectoral fascia can affect the tension on the brachial plexus.
 To translate – any structure from your collar bone down to the bottom of your pecs can affect this trunk nerve.

 This is looking at the structures just in and around the neck and the shoulder.
 Off course to do this properly we need to consider why these structures are affected.
 This naturally takes us to looking at the whole body.
 This is beyond the scope of this article and one of the many reasons we recommend you seek professional help.
 For many people we find that looking at the global picture is actually more effective than treating the localised condition.
 In fact I’d go as far to say this is more often the case than not.